 Learn more: www.nicolasfloch.net

-At Camargo, Nicolas Floc’h plans to further develop his ongoing research and start new projects as well.
-He wishes to pursue his photographic work on artificial reefs and natural habitats within the Mediterranean ecosystem.
-Moreover he intends to continue the work he started at the marine laboratory of Wimereux on the color of water and bioluminescence.
-Among the new projects, he’d like to undertake research about submarine geomorphology and its impact on the environment.
+At Camargo in 2018, Nicolas Floc’h planed to further develop his ongoing research and start new projects as well.
+He wished to pursue his photographic work on artificial reefs and natural habitats within the Mediterranean ecosystem.
+Moreover he intended to continue the work he started at the marine laboratory of Wimereux on the color of water and bioluminescence.
+Among the new projects, he wanted to undertake research about submarine geomorphology and its impact on the environment.